StanislavJochman/ATTEMP/README.md

-# ATTEMP Attiny85 based termometer
+# ATTEMP (Attiny85 based termometer)

 ## Overview:
-I created this device which is called ATTEMP and it's a Attiny85 based termometer.It uses Attiny 85 as processor, 7 segment display to display temperatures, 74hc595 shift register to drive 7 segment display and pushbutton for °C of F selection.
+I created this device which is called ATTEMP.
+It's a Attiny85 based termometer which uses Attiny 85 as processor, 7 segment display to display temperatures in °C of F, 74hc595 shift register to drive 7 segment display and pushbutton for selection of °C or F.
 ![alt tag](https://github.com/StanislavJochman/ATTEMP/blob/master/ATTEMP-ASSEMBLED.png)
 ![alt tag](https://github.com/StanislavJochman/ATTEMP/blob/master/ATTEMP-BOX.png)
 ## Components: